Antynea/grub-btrfs/README.md

 * GRUB_BTRFS_CREATE_ONLY_HARMONIZED_ENTRIES="false"

-	(Create entries with matching version number instead of all possible combinations of kernel and initramfs)
+	(Create entries with matching version number instead of all possible combinations of kernel and initramfs, very useful with debian-like distributions)

-Generate grub.cfg (on Archlinux use grub-mkconfig -o /boot/grub/grub.cfg )
+Generate grub.cfg (on Arch linux use grub-mkconfig -o /boot/grub/grub.cfg )

 grub-btrfs automatically generates snapshots entries.

-You will see it appear differents entries (e.g : Snapshot: [2014-02-12 11:24:37] my snapshot name overkill )
+You will see it appear differents entries (e.g : Snapshot: 2018-01-03 15:08:41  @test1 )

 #### TO DO

-* Snapper support
+* don't hesitate to ask for improvements

 ## discussion